greshake/i3status-rust/blocks.md

 Creates a block which can display the current song title and artist, in a fixed width marquee fashion.
 Also provides buttons for play/pause, previous and next title.

 Supports all music players that implement the [MediaPlayer2 Interface](https://specifications.freedesktop.org/mpris-spec/latest/Player_Interface.html).
 This includes spotify, vlc and many more.

+It can be configured to drive a specific (running) player or to automatically discover the currently active one.
+Most often, you only run one player at a time.

 ### Examples

-Show the currently playing song on Spotify, with play & next buttons:
+Show the currently playing song on Spotify only, with play & next buttons:

 ```toml
 [[block]]